Is Lyme Disease Stealing Your Child’s Childhood?

 He could no longer focus in school.
 He couldn’t keep up in sports.
 Friends stopped inviting him places because he cancelled so often, too exhausted to go.

-When childhood Lyme disease goes untreated, it doesn’t just make children sick—it quietly reshapes daily life.
+When untreated Lyme disease in kids goes unrecognized, it doesn’t just make children sick—it quietly reshapes daily life.
 Each missed game, each skipped birthday party, each slipping grade accumulates until childhood itself begins to feel lost.

 “I didn’t realize how much Lyme could take until I watched it happen,” his father told me.
 “It wasn’t just making him sick.
 It was taking away who he was.”